West Australian Geotechnics and Geology

 AGS WA 2020 Symposium

-The Western Australia (WA) Chapter of the Australian Geomechanics Society (AGS) is pleased to announce a one day symposium titled “West Australian Geotechnics and Geology” which is to be held on 8 May 2020.
+The Western Australia Chapter of the Australian Geomechanics Society invites the geotechnical community to join our one-day symposium titled “West Australian Geotechnics and Geology” which is to be held on 8 May 2020.

-The event will be held in Perth and will bring together geotechnical engineers, engineering geologists, geologists, geophysicists and academics to share and discuss their knowledge and experience in WA related to geotechnics and geology and its implications for design and construction.
+The event will be held in Perth and will feature a wide range of talks, networking and discussions.
+Geotechnical engineers, engineering geologists, geologists, geophysicists and academics will share and discuss their knowledge and experience in WA related to geotechnics and geology, and its implications for design and construction.

 Western Australia’s construction industry is currently booming.
 Investment in public infrastructure, mining and offshore developments is growing.
 Economical and safe geotechnical design requires efficient and well thought through ground investigation and characterisation to identify and manage ground risks and opportunities.